 - Gluten free sauce: The sauce ingredients should include either tamari or soy sauce.
 Use tamari if you want or need to keep this recipe gluten free, but if it doesn’t matter to you then you’ll likely prefer to use soy sauce.

-This recipe tends to make a large amount of Singapore noodles, which, depending on how many people you serve, could lead to leftovers.
+This recipe tends to make a large amount of Singapore noodles, which could lead to leftovers.
 If you still have vermicelli noodles and vegetables remaining after the initial meal, it’s great to re-heat for lunch or dinner in the following days.

-Simply fill an airtight container with leftover Singapore noodles and sit in the fridge for up to 5 days after cooking.
-If you leave them longer than this, the noodles will likely turn too mushy to enjoy, so plan to eat any remaining food within a few days.
+Simply fill an airtight container with leftover Singapore noodles and refrigerate for up to 5 days.
+If you leave them longer, the noodles will likely turn too mushy to enjoy, so eat within a few days.

 When you’re ready to re-heat, toss into the microwave and heat until a desired temperature is reached.
 While these can be enjoyed at room temperature or even cold, most people will prefer them warmed up.

-- 1 ½ C bell peppers , thinly sliced (about 1 large bell pepper; any colour; I’ve used red)
+- 1 ½ cups bell peppers , thinly sliced (about 1 large; any color; I use red)

-- 1 C onion , thinly sliced (about 1 medium onion)
+- 1 cup onion , thinly sliced (about 1 medium onion)

 - 4-6 cloves garlic , minced

-- 2 tbsp oil (cooking oil for high heat; I like avocado oil)
+- 2 tablespoons oil (cooking oil for high heat; I like avocado oil)

 - Place the rice vermicelli noodles into a large bowl and cover with boiling water (can boil the water on the stove or in a kettle).
-Let sit until the noodles are softened, about 1 -2 minutes.
+Let sit until the noodles are softened, about 1 -2 minutes.200 grams rice vermicelli noodles

 - Strain away the hot water and rinse with cold water to stop the cooking process.

 - Mix all the sauce ingredients together.
-I like to shake them in a glass jar.
+I like to shake them in a glass jar.1 cup vegetable broth, ¼ cup tamari, 1 tablespoon sugar, 2-3 tablespoons curry powder, 2 tablespoons sesame oil, ½ teaspoon black pepper

 - Get all the vegetables, noodles and sauce ready next to a large pan or wok.

-- Heat the 2 tbsp cooking oil in the pan over medium-high heat.
+- Warm some cooking oil in the pan over medium-high heat.2 tablespoons oil

-- Add the onion and sautee for 2 minutes, until it starts to turn transparent.
+- Add the onion and sauté for 2 minutes, until it starts to turn transparent.1 cup onion

-- Next, add the garlic and cook for another minute.
+- Next, add the garlic and cook for another minute.4-6 cloves garlic

 - Toss in the carrots and cook for 2 -3 minutes, until they start to soften.
-Then add the bell pepper for another 2-3 minutes.
+Then add the bell pepper for another 2-3 minutes.1 ½ cups carrots, 1 ½ cups bell peppers

 - Add the snow peas and toss around for another minute.
-Next, add noodles and sauce to the pan.
+Next, add noodles and sauce to the pan.1 ½ cups snow peas

 - Toss everything around so the sauce and vegetables are well mixed into the noodles.
 Then add the bean sprouts, toss to combine, then turn the heat off and take the pan away.